Preferred Architecture for Cisco Webex Hybrid Services

 Microsoft Active Directory

-Webex Hybrid Directory Service enables an administrator to populate the common identity store of their company's Webex Teams organization with users from their corporate Microsoft Active Directory.
+Webex Hybrid Directory Service enables an administrator to populate the identity store of their company's Webex Teams organization with users and resources from their corporate Microsoft Active Directory.
 Once the cloud identity store for the company's organization has been populated, administrators can easily manage Webex Teams corporate user accounts.
 Administrators may configure user accounts, enable specific features, and provision users for collaboration services within the Webex Teams organization.

 As shown in Figure 5, Cisco Directory Connectors synchronize with Microsoft Active Directory using Microsoft application programming interfaces (APIs) over the on-premises network.
 At the same time, Cisco Directory Connectors push directory data and communicate over the Internet through the secure enterprise boundary and corporate firewall with the cloud identity service within Webex.
 HTTPS is used for communications between Cisco Directory Connectors and Cisco Webex.